TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI02-V2.md

 1. Navigate to **Workspaces**, there should be workspace created with the name similar to **Zava Retail**.

    - If your unable to see.
-Please go back to the **GitHub Copilit Chat**.
+Please go back to the **GitHub Copilot Chat**.

      ![](../Sandbox-Environment-Guides/Images/b18.png)